proencode/fedora-sh/12-markdown-Archive/packtpub/2025/0429-Vue.js_3_for_Beginners/02-ch01_exploring_the_books_layout_and_companion_app.md

 As the component definitions get more complex, so does the logic expected to be attached to it.

-Figure 1.5: Illustration of the level of UI and Logic complexity for each layer Figure 1.5: Illustration of the level of UI and Logic complexity for each layer
+Figure 1.5: Illustration of the level of UI and Logic complexity for each layer

 What do we mean by logic complexity?
 Logic complexity can be described as the amount of JS required for the component to function correctly.